Leaders: Are you destroying trust in your team by being the 800-Pound Gorilla In the Room?

 Leaders, You May Be Using Coercive Power And Not Even Know It

-These leaders don’t realize that they wield many different types of power and that the cumulative strength of that power keeps their employees, or subjects, hyper-aware of their every move, analyzing and calculating the meaning of their every word, and magnifying the effect of their expressions of emotions 10X.
+These leaders don’t realize that they wield many different types of power and that the cumulative strength of that power keeps their employees, or subjects, hyper-aware of their every move, analyzing and calculating the meaning of their every word, and magnifying the effect of their expressions and emotions 10X.
 They are bullies without even realizing it.

 As Hersey, Blanchard, and Natemeyer noted, Leaders wield many types of power: Legitimate (or positional power), the Expert Power, information power, connection power, and referent power (likability power).